Costa Concordia disaster: Ship

 Industry experts believed the ship to be a constructive total loss early on in the salvage efforts, with damages of at least US$500 million.
 Pier Luigi Foschi, CEO of Costa, told an Italian Senate committee hearing "we believe that the wreck can no longer be put in use".
 Shares in the Carnival Corporation, the American company that jointly owns (with Carnival plc) Costa Cruises, initially fell by 18% on 16 January 2012 following a statement by the group that the grounding of the ship could cost Carnival Corporation up to US$95 million (€75 million, £62 million).
-Carnival Corporation later increased the estimated financial impact in fiscal year 2012 to include a reduction in net income of $85 million to $95 million, an estimated insurance excess of an additional $40 million, and $30–40 million in "other incident-related costs".
+Carnival Corporation later increased the estimated financial impact in fiscal year 2012 to include a reduction in net income of $85-95 million, an estimated insurance excess of an additional $40 million, and $30–40 million in "other incident-related costs".

 The insurance excess on the vessel was $30 million (€23.5 million, £19.5 million).
 The group of cruise lines jointly owned by Carnival Corporation and Carnival plc constitutes 49 percent of the worldwide cruise ship industry and owns 101 ships, of which Costa Concordia represented 1.5% of capacity.
 Booking volume for Carnival's fleet, excluding Costa, in the 12 post-accident days was down by "the mid-teens" as a percentage of year-earlier bookings.